-These easy Thai Chicken Skewers are one of our favourite chicken meals.
+These easy Thai Chicken Skewers are one of my favourite ways to cook chicken.
 They're a little sweet and a little spicy!
-Served over Thai Coconut Rice with fresh veggies or a salad, these chicken kabobs make a delicious meal.
+Served over Thai Coconut Rice with fresh veggies or a salad, these peanut-free chicken kabobs make a delicious quick dinner.

 - soy sauce: gluten-free tamari (or coconut aminos for Paleo diet)

 - sesame oil: has a slight nutty flavour

 - honey: for naturall sweetness to balance the saltiness of the soy sauce.
 (You can substitute brown sugar or coconut sugar.)

 - Sambal Oelek: I chose Sambal Oelek to use in this recipe, an Indonesian chile paste.
 It has so much flavour and is made with simple ingredients: crushed red chiles, vinegar and salt.
 In my view, it is far superior to Sriracha because it has more depth of flavour.
 It's readily available in most grocery stores, usually in the international food aisle.
 However, if you're a Sriracha fan, feel free to use it!

 - ginger root: finely grated

 - lime: I like to add a squeeze of lime juice to the cooked chicken kabobs and serve with quartered limes.